Thousands in pro-police rally as Hong Kong braces for another mass protest

 Some waved Chinese flags as others chanted “Hong Kong Cheer Up” and “Support Hong Kong Police”.

-A fleet of around 12 fishing boats circled Victoria Harbour next to the rally with banners draped over the side of the vessels that read “Put away the combat, fight for Hong Kong” and “Cherish Hong Kong, we’re all in the same boat”.
+A fleet of around 12 fishing boats circled Victoria Harbor next to the rally with banners draped over the side of the vessels that read “Put away the combat, fight for Hong Kong” and “Cherish Hong Kong, we’re all in the same boat”.

 “Violence is intolerant.
 We are distressed about our home and we should absolutely stand out to support Hong Kong police, to maintain stability and rule of law in society,” said Tsol Pui, 85, president of Hong Kong Veterans’ Home.